South Carolina executes Richard Moore despite broadly supported plea to cut sentence to life

 Moore, 59, was pronounced dead at 6:24 p.m.

-Moore was convicted of killing the Spartanburg convivence store clerk in September 1999 and sentenced to death two years later.
+Moore was convicted of killing James Mahoney, the Spartanburg clerk, in September 1999 and sentenced to death two years later.
 Moore went into the store unarmed, took a gun from the victim when it was pointed at him and fatally shot him in the chest as the victim shot him with a second gun in the arm.

 Unlike in previous executions, the curtain to the death chamber was open when media witnesses arrived.
 Moore's last words had already been read by Lindsey Vann, his lawyer of 10 years.

-Moore had his eyes closed and his head was pointed toward the ceiling.
+Moore had his eyes closed, and his head was pointed toward the ceiling.
 A prison employee announced the execution could begin at 6:01 p.m.
 Moore took several deep breaths that sounded like snores over the next minute.
 Then he took some shallow breaths until about 6:04, when his breathing stopped.
+Moore showed no obvious signs of discomfort.

 Vann cried as the employee announced the execution could start.
 She clutched a prayer bracelet with a cross.
-Sitting beside her was a spiritual advisor, his hands on his knees palms up.
-Vann clutched a prayer bracelet with a cross.
+Sitting beside her was a spiritual advisor, his hands on his knees, palms up.

 Three jurors who condemned Moore to death in 2001, including one who wrote Friday, sent letters asking McMaster to change his sentence to life without parole.
 They were joined by a former state prison director, Moore's trial judge, his son and daughter, a half-dozen childhood friends and several pastors.